 Contactless payment is intended to be used for small to medium value quick transactions, like buying coffees, groceries and drinks, without needing to enter your pin or carry cash.

 When using contactless for the first time, when you tap your contactless payment card you will be asked to enter your PIN.
 After this you will only have to enter it again occasionally to verify your identity.

 Once you tap your card on the payment terminal and you will have completed the transaction in a matter of seconds.

 If you have more than one contactless card in your wallet make sure to not just place your wallet on the reader as this may cause 'card clash' (where the wrong card is charged or payment is refused).
 To avoid this make sure to individually place your contactless card on the reader.

 If you make multiple tube or bus journeys in one day, the amount you will have to pay will be capped at no more than the cost of a daily travel card.
-There is also a cap for Monday to Sunday spending, at the same price of a travel card for the zones you have traveled in.
+There's also a cap for Monday to Sunday spending, at the same price of a travel card for the zones you have travelled in.

-A common misconception is you could accidentally pay for something you didn't want to by passing near a payment reader, but this highly unlikely.
+A common misconception is you could accidentally pay for something you didn't want to, by walking near a payment reader, but this is highly unlikely.

 Contactless payment is as safe as any spending you do with a credit or debit card.
 Arguably safer as you don't have to expose your PIN in public anywhere, nor do you ever hand your card over to anyone else.

-The biggest risk is if your card is stolen someone could spend up to a preset limit (typically £50-£100) on it before being asked to enter a PIN.
-However, they could only spend up to £30 per transaction, so if you phone your bank immediately you should have time to freeze the card before any spending is done.
+The biggest risk is if your card is stolen someone could spend up to a preset limit on it before being asked to enter a PIN.
+However, they could only spend up to £100 per transaction, so if you phone your bank immediately you should have time to freeze the card before any spending is done.